uidev547/uvCharts/readme.md

 The next version of uvCharts, powered by ES2015/2016 and built on d3 v4 series.

+### Setting up the Developer Environment
+- Have `node v4.x.x` installed
+- Have node packages `flyjs`, `eslint` installed globally
+- Checkout this branch `uvCharts-next` after forking the main repository at `Imaginea/uvCharts`
+- Execute `npm install` to install node dependencies
+- Checkout tasks available `fly -l`.
+Running the default task using the command `fly` will watch source directory and build artifacts in `build/` directory.

 ### Early Developer Notes
 Since this is a development branch for the next version, things might break, change quickly.
 Here are a few thoughts and notes from the team: